Mesothelioma Awareness

 The IBAS is an international group that promotes information exchange between smaller groups seeking to ban asbestos in their countries.[5]

 These groups use awareness and educational campaigns to recruit people and change or push policy toward a total asbestos ban.
-Just a few of the countries involved include Canada, France, Japan, India, the Philippines, Argentina, Brazil, and Australia.
+Some of the countries involved include Canada, France, Japan, India, the Philippines, Argentina, Brazil, and Australia.

 IBAS sponsors conferences that help inform the public about the risks of asbestos and advocate for bans and greater protections.